History filtering

 Directory ::a/

-Produces a tree with only the specified file in it's root.
+Produces a tree with only the specified file.

 Prefix :prefix=a